osamabg1999/Employee-Retention---ML/README.md

-# Employee Retention Project: ML
+# Talent Traction: Employee Retention Optimization through ML
 Predict whether or not an employee will leave the company.

 ## Business Scenario and Problem